 Data Logger Suite: Logging and Monitoring

-The lab equipment has a RS232 port, which outputs a measurement data every 10 minutes.
-I would like to use parsed values in forms, formulas and my VBA logic in a Microsoft Excel spreadsheet.
+The lab equipment has an RS232 port, which outputs measurement data every 10 minutes.
+I want to use parsed values in forms, formulas and my VBA logic in a Microsoft Excel spreadsheet.

 - DDE Server

 You can work in Microsoft Excel, specifically create and use forms.

 Note: This tutorial is based on the previous tutorial named "Serial port data and Excel.
 Real-time charting".
 This example will use the parser settings and the data example from this tutorial.
 Therefore you may read it before continuing.

 Fig.1.
 Serial port data, Excel, and DDE.
 DDE server window.

 All parser items are now ready for the usage from Microsoft Excel.
 The variable name is displayed in the "Name" column.
 You should know the DDE server name and the topic name to retrieve values via DDE.
 This information exists on the following page (fig.2 pos.1).
 Please, note that the server name may be different on your PC.

 Fig.2.
 Serial port data, Excel, and DDE.
 DDE server parameters.

 Click the "OK" button and close the DDE Server plugin configuration window and the "OK" button in the options window.